 When the enormous Bamayan statues of the Buddha were destroyed in 2001, my friends expected me, as a Buddhist, to be horrified and offended.
 My response was rather different : I couldn’t understand why these destroyers could be so angered by ancient pieces of rock.
+You can visit this page to learn more about it.
 I simply felt sad that anyone should be so outraged by a statue of Shakyamuni; had he done them any harm ?
 Some religions call this ‘idol worship’; the technical term for such behaviour is iconoclasm – destruction of or opposition to the adoration of statues, religious icons and other symbols.

 Those statues were revered by the people who created them.
 We have no idea what was in their minds when they started carving the stone.
 They could have imagined that the lifeless figures connected them to the original Buddha or they could have treated the statues as gods or saviours.